mapbiomas/brazil-cerrado/collection-sentinel/2-rocky-outcrop/README.md

 No-data values (gaps) due to cloud and/or cloud shadow contaminated pixels in a given image were filled by the temporally nearest future valid classification.
 If no future valid classification was available, then the no-data value was replaced by its previous valid classification.
 Therefore, gaps should only remain in the final classified map when a given pixel was consistently classified as no-data throughout the entire temporal series.

 ## 07_segmentation.js
+Applies the segments created in the previous step.
+Each segment was assigned the most common land cover class within it (mode filter) to align classification with segment boundaries, thereby reducing noise and improving overall classification consistency.

 ## 08_frequency.js
 The frequency filter was applied exclusively to pixels classified as rocky outcrop for a minimum of 50% of the time series.
 This frequency filter resulted in a more stable classification of rocky outcrop class.